Yanina2022/Yanina2022/Yanina.README.md

 ### Hi there 👋 i am Yanina

-I'm currently learning python and android
+I'm currently learning python and android programming

+I'm thinking on studying machine learning and AWS or snowflake!

 Ask me about power bi and mysql